Tarwp/Own_Project/README.md

 develop my data analysis skills.
 Please feel free to explore my project.

-### Telco customers churn analysis using classification machine learning model.
+### Telco customers churn prediction using classification machine learning model.
+Churn prediction is the solutions to forecast the possibility of customer who will quit using the product and services by using the historical data.

 ### Using pytrend to analyze the google trend
 ### [Google trend analysis](https://github.com/Tarwp/Own_Project/blob/main/Pytrend/Pytrend.ipynb)